 3- Third, submit the picture to Facebook.
 When you upload this picture, you are shown a message saying your account will be temporarily disabled while they review the picture.

 Photo reviewing process

-If you was not lucky and there was no automatic match, then it will pass to manual review which will take around 7-10 days.
-During this time, login your account will now show the usual “Account Disabled” red message, but remember the initial message saying that disable is temporal.
+If you were not lucky and there was no automatic match, then it will pass to manual review which will take around 7-10 days.
+During this time, login your account will now show the usual “Account Disabled” red message, but remember the initial message saying that disable is temporary.

-However, if after 10 days you are not been reinstated, you’d likely had not bypass the manual review and now the account is permanent disabled.
+However, if after 10 days you are not been reinstated, you’d likely not bypass the manual review and now the account is permanently disabled.
 Notice that you won’t receive ANY email for the whole process, so you never know if you are still pending for review or failed it.

-At this point, if already passed 10-14 days and you still disabled, you should appeal the suspension through the link in the red message.
-To appeal you just have to upload an ID document to prove your identity and say something like “I was asked to upload a photo of myself and I was disabled with no reason“.
-If they don’t find anything in the account deserving being disabled (like blatant policy violations), they will reinstate the account in 1-2 days after appeal.
+At this point, if 10-14 days have already passed and you are still disabled, you should appeal the suspension through the link in the red message.
+To appeal you just have to upload an ID document to prove your identity and say something like “I was asked to upload a photo of myself and I was disabled for no reason“.
+If they don’t find anything in the account deserving of being disabled (like blatant policy violations), they will reinstate the account in 1-2 days after appeal.
 The success rate in the appeals are pretty high, so it deserves the effort.
-If you find yourself at this point and you are in troubles to appeal your account, contact us at fbaccs.com/support and we will take your account back.
+If you find yourself at this point and you are in trouble to appeal your account, contact us at fbaccs.com/support and we will take your account back.